-Revealing and clarifying the nature of possible quasiparticle and collective excitations is of basic importance for understanding a many-body system, in particular, in the low-energy regime.
+We explore whether an ultrasoft fermionic mode exists at a fermion (coupling constant is g).
+We find that the fermi momentum $\mathbf{p}$ , where $\zeta \sim g^4 T \ln g^{-1}$ , and the residue is Zasymptotic masses and the damping rate of hard particles possible vertex correction turns out unnecessary for the sca 1.
+Introduction It is of basic importance to clarify the nature of quasi-particle or collective excitations for understanding a many-body system, in particular, in the low-energy regime.
 In a fermion-boson system such as quantum electrodynamics (QED), quantum chromodynamics (QCD), and Yukawa theory at so high temperature T that the masses of the particles are negligible, the average inter-particle distance is proportional to 1/T and some collective effects can be expected in the soft momentum scale 1/gT with g being the coupling constant.
-Indeed, soft bosonic modes in the longitudinal as well as the transverse channels exist and are known as plasmon [1], while the fermionic counter part is known as plasmon [2, 3], both of which have masses of order gT.
-In the lower energy region, there exist hydrodynamic modes of bosonic nature, which are actually the zero modes associated with the conservation of energy-momentum and charges.
-The energy hierarchy of bosonic and fermionic modes at high temperature may be summarized schematically as shown in Fig. 1.
-From the figure, one may have an intriguing but natural question whether such ultrasoft ($\ll g^2T$) or zero modes can exist also in the fermion sector, possibly zero modes can exist also in the fermion sector, possibly when the fermion system has a peculiar symmetry such as a chiral symmetry.
+Indeed, soft bosonic modes in the longitudinal as well as the transverse channels exist and are known as plasmino [2, 3], both of which have masses of order gT.
+In the lower energy region, there exist hydro-dynamic modes of bosonic nature, which are actually the zero modes associated with the conservation of energy-momentum and charges.
+The energy hierarchy of bosonic and fermionic modes at high temperature may be summa-rized schematically as shown in Fig. 1.
+From the figure, one may have an intriguing but natural question whether such ultrasoft ( $\leq g^2T$ ) or zero modes can exist also in the fermion sector, possibly when the fermion system has a peculiar symmetry such as a chiral symmetry.
+In this article, we argue and demonstrate that such a peculiar symmetry such as a chiral symmetry.

-In this letter, we argue and demonstrate that such a fermion mode can exist in this infrared energy region.
+In this article, we argue and demonstrate that such a fermion mode can exist in this infrared energy region.
 Here we should mention that there have been some suggestive works for supporting the existence of such an ultrasoft fermionic mode at finite temperature.
-It was shown in a one-loop calculation [4, 5] that when a fermion is coupled with a massive boson with mass m, the spectral function of the fermion gets to have a novel peak in the far-lowenergy region in addition to the normal fermion and the plasmino, when $T \sim m$, irrespective of the type of boson; it means that the spectral function of the fermion has a three-peak structure in this temperature region.
-Very recently, the present authors [6] have suggested that such a three-peak structure may persist even at the high temperature limit in the sense $m/T \to 0$, for the massive vector boson on the basis of a gauge-invariant formalism, again, at the one-loop order.
+It was shown in a one-loop calculation [4, 5] that when a fermion is coupled with a massive boson with mass m, the spectral function of the fermion gets to have a novel peak in the far-lowenergy region in addition to the normal fermion and the plasmino, when $T \sim m$ , irrespective of the type of boson; it means that the spectral function of the fermion has a three-peak structure in this temperature region.
+Very recently, the present authors [6] have suggested that such a three-peak structure may persist even at the high temperature limit in the sense $m/T \to 0$ , for the massive vector boson on the basis of a gauge-invariant formalism, again, at the one-loop order.
 Thus, one may expect that the novel excitation may exist in the far-infrared region also for a fermion coupled with a massless boson, although the one-loop analysis admittedly may not be applicable at the ultrasoft momentum region.